 - As "Adoh-nigh" by the Sephardim (Hispanic and Middle Eastern Jews) and others.

 Note: These Jews are largely descended from the Jews of the Iberian Peninsula before their expulsion in the late 15th century.
 In Israel Sephardi Hebrew is now most widely embraced and so many Jews the world over are embracing it even though the other forms of the language are still common.
 It you are learning Hebrew you will want to focus on the Sephardi pronunciation for the widest benefit unless you are directly affiliated with an Ashkenazi shul or teachers.

 In practice the differences between these and other Jewish groups (such as the Adot HaMizrach -- "communities of the East," the Bnei Menashe, the Cochin Jews, Bene Ephraim, the Romaniotes of Greece; the Italkim or Bene Roma of Italia, the Teimanim Jews of Yemen and Oman, the African Lemba and Mizraḥi Jews) has more to do with historically observed liturgical traditions of ones ancestors than with geography.
-This diversity is not relevant to our present study, however it is important to understand that the House of Judah (Y'hudah) is not a culturally nor linguistically monolithic tradition.
-Jews have been living in diaspora (i.e. outside of the Land of Israel) for so long (since the 6th century BCE) that they have adopted many customs and traditions from the other nations and developed many more.
-One does not have to be Semitic nor a member of any particular group to be fully Jewish (for more on this go here).
-This adds to the richness of our Traditions and deepens the traditional Jewish respect for other cultures and belief systems.
+This diversity is not relevant to our present study, however it is important to understand that the House of Judah (Y'hudah) is not a culturally, racially, nor linguistically monolithic tradition.
+Jews have been living in the diaspora (i.e. outside of the Land of Israel) for so long (since the 6th century BCE and earlier) that they have adopted many customs and traditions from the other nations and developed many more in their own communities.
+One does not have to be Semitic nor a member of any particular movement to be fully Jewish (for more on this go here).
+This diversity adds to the richness of our Traditions and deepens the traditional Jewish respect we have for other cultures and belief systems.
 Or, at least it should.

 HaShemWe more frequently employ the title HaShem outside of Scripture reading and certain prayers.

-Both of these titles are accurate and both should be held in mind when referring to the One True God Who alone is King of kings and Lord of lords.
+Both of these titles are accurate and both should be held in mind when referring to the One True G-d Who alone is King of kings and Lord of lords.
 These are the divine titles that are best used to refer to the Holy One, blessed be He although there are many others.
-Again, The actual Sacred Name should rarely if ever be employed.

-Some Jewish sages maintain that the prohibition against using God's Sacred Name in vain found in Third Commandment: "You shall not take His Name in vain" specifically prohibits taking oaths with the Sacred Name but that is not what the text says.
+Some Jewish sages maintain that the prohibition against using G-d's Sacred Name in vain found in Third Commandment: "You shall not take His Name in vain" specifically prohibits taking oaths with the Sacred Name but that is not what the text says.
 While that certainly is part of it, it is not the complete meaning.
 As the great Jewish theologian Rambam (Maimonides) tells us:It is not only a false oath that is forbidden.
 Instead, it is forbidden to mention even one of the names designated for G-d in vain, although one does not take an oath.
 For the verse commands us, saying: "To fear the glorious and awesome name" (Deuteronomy 28:58)."
 Included in fearing it is not to mention it in vain.

 Therefore if because of a slip of the tongue, one mentions [G-d's] name in vain, he should immediately hurry to praise, glorify and venerate it, so that it will not have been mentioned in vain.
 What is implied?
 If he mentions G-d's name, he should say: "Blessed be He for all eternity," "He is great and exceedingly praiseworthy," or the like, so that it will not have been [mentioned entirely] in vain (Mishneh Torah, Laws of Vows 12:11).

-Likewise the frequent command in the Bible to "Praise His Name" and so on does not direct us to pronounce the Sacred Name.
-It is most precious.
-Many sincere people inadvertently misuse the Name while intended to praise it.
-We are to honor the Name by "not using it lightly" (Exodus 20:7) and by regarding the Name as a thing of most precious beauty and utter sacredness.
-The command then, as Rabbi Schneur Zalman of Liadi explains (see: Likkutei Torah, Behar 41a, et al), is based on the fact that our praises of God arise from our emotional and/or intellectual appreciation of His Greatness.
+The commandment then, as Rabbi Schneur Zalman of Liadi explains (see: Likkutei Torah, Behar 41a, et al), is based on the fact that our praises of G-d arise from our emotional and/or intellectual appreciation of His Greatness.
 Something so grand and sacred should never be used as part of common speech.
-It should be held close to our heart and cherished.
+The Sacred Name should be held close to our hearts and cherished.

-How, the noted Rabbi Zalman ponders, can finite beings such as we even begin to know about His Glory in order to offer Him due praise and worship?
-No one has seen God at any time (as we read in passages like Exodus 33:20).
+How, the honorable Rabbi Schneur Zalman ponders, can finite beings such as we even begin to know about His Glory in order to offer Him due praise and worship?
+No one has seen G-d at any time (as we read in passages like Exodus 33:20).
 HaShem does not incarnate like the Pagan gods, so how can we know Him?
 How can we honor Him?
-In order that He can partially be conceived and known and praised HaShem reveals His glory to us through His Torah and His Torah proclaims His various Aspects, Names and Titles.
+In order that He can be conceived and known and praised HaShem reveals His Presence (His Ruach HaKodesh) to us through His Torah.
+His Torah proclaims His various Aspects, Names and Titles.
 This Torah knowledge brings us to emunah (active faith/trust) and emunah brings to us to Torah.

-Therefore we understand that the command to "Praise His Name" refers to praising His attributes, His Kindness, His Power, His Mercy and so on.
+We understand that the command to "Praise His Name" refers to praising His attributes -- His Kindness, His Power, His Mercy and so on.
 We praise His Name when we give Him credit and thanks for everything in our lives.
 We praise His Name by studying His Torah.
 We praise His Name through our prayers and our praises in worship.
 HaShem's Oneness knows no division.
-He has no equals nor partners.
-Through His various attributes we are empowered to enter, through the gates of emunah, into His Omnipresence with thanksgiving and joy (Psalms 69:30, 95:2) with some slight degree of comprehension of His greatness we receive everything we need, everything our souls long for.
-As we do we hold the Sacred Name in the awe it deserves as best we can.
+He has no equals nor any partners.
+Through His various attributes, including His Sacred Name, we are empowered to enter, through the gates of emunah, into His Omnipresence with thanksgiving and joy (Psalms 69:30, 95:2).
+With only a slight degree of comprehension of His greatness we receive everything we need, everything our souls long for.
+As we do this we hold the Sacred Name in ever greater awe as it deserves, as best we can.

-Religious Jews and Noahidim (Gentiles who worship the God of Israel) always seek to honor the Sacred Name as commanded by HaShem.
+Religious Jews and Noahidim (Gentiles who worship the G-d of Israel) always seek to carefully honor the Sacred Name as commanded by HaShem.
 See my Birchat HaShem study.

 If one is to err it is better to err on the side of holiness.
-To this end some rabbinic authorities "build a fence" or "hedge" around the Sacred Name by also restricting the use of the term Adonai (Ad-nai) and only using the term HaShem.
-Others write G-d or L-rd rather than God and Lord for the same reason.
-Such khumra are like fences one might place around a flower garden to protect the plants from being accidentally trampled:"Moses received the Torah at Sinai and transmitted it to Joshua, Joshua to the elders, and the elders to the prophets, and the prophets to the men of the Great Synagogue [Ezra et al].A khumra is a requirement that exceeds the actual commandment in order to protect the initial observance.
+To this end many rabbinic authorities "build a fence" or "hedge" around the Sacred Name by also restricting the use of the title Adonai and only using the term HaShem.
+Others write "G-d" or "L-rd" rather than God and Lord for the same reason.
+Such khumra are like fences one might place around a flower garden to protect the plants from being accidentally trampled:"Moses received the Torah at Sinai and transmitted it to Joshua, Joshua to the elders, and the elders to the prophets, and the prophets to the men of the Great Synagogue [Ezra et al].A khumra is a requirement that exceeds the actual commandment in order to protect the initial observance as intended.
 The rationale is based on this verse:

 "The latter used to say... make a fence round the Torah."
 Aboth 1.1Deuteronomy 22:8 When you build a new house, you shall make a guard rail for your roof, so that you shall not cause blood [to be spilled] in your house, that the one who falls should fall from it [the roof].

-On this important verse Rashi notes:that the one who falls should fall: i.e. That one [who would fall] deserves to fall [to his death on account of his sins]; nevertheless, you should not be the one to bring about his death, for meritorious things are executed through meritorious people, while things of ill-fortune are executed through guilty people. — [Sifrei 22:68]There are a lot of people today who are treating the Sacred Name of God disrespectfully.
+On this important verse Rashi notes:... that the one who falls should fall: tells us that one [who would fall] deserves to fall [to his death on account of his sins]; nevertheless, you should not be the one to bring about his death, for meritorious things are executed through meritorious people, while things of ill-fortune are executed through guilty people. — [Sifrei 22:68]There are a lot of people today who are treating the Sacred Name of G-d disrespectfully.
 Many of these people sincerely (albeit wrongly) believe they are honoring the Name by doing so.
 They utter the Name (or some mispronounced version of it) as though it were any other common name.
 They scribble it on web pages and blogs with no more thought than when they write "John Galt" or the name of some celebrity.
 These people do so at their own peril as the above verse from Exodus and the quote from Rambam make clear.
 If a person is going to dishonor the Sacred Name he/she will do as he pleases and dishonor the Sacred Name.
 We can not stop him/her.
-However those who love HaShem want no part of it, and hence many will add an extra "fence" around the Name so as to protect from unintentional "falls."
+However those who love HaShem want no part of that and hence many will add an extra "fence" around the Name so as to protect from unintentional "falls."

-In any case, the Sacred Name should only be uttered or written with full intention and emuna and with all due respect, and then only when the alternative forms (Adonai, HaShem etc) do not suffice to convey the intended meaning.
-It is the most Sacred Name in all existence.
+In any case, the Sacred Name should only be uttered or written with full intention and emunah and with all due respect, and then only when the alternative forms (Adonai, HaShem, G-d, etc) do not suffice to convey the intended meaning.
+It is the most Sacred Name and Sound Vibration in all of existence!
 If one is to err, as we all do from time to time, it is better to err on the side of holiness.
-We can not stress this point enough.
+I can not stress this point enough.